wsinned/take-note/README.md

 # Take Note

-**Create and open notes in your favourite editor.**
+**Create, organise and open notes in your favourite editor.**

+I like having a quick, reliable and repeatable way of taking notes.
+If I have to open an editor, nvigate to the correct file, or create one in the correct place when it doesn't exist, then I find that I end up taking notes in random places.
+With Take Note, I have a few simple aliases set up so that typing thisWeek in my shell gets me to the right place in my DropBox with a new file if needed, created from a template so that eveything is consistent.
+This really scratches my itch.
+If it works for you great!
+If not, create your own solution.

 ## Features

-- Written in Python with no runtime dependencies.
+- Written in Python with minimal runtime dependencies.
+Initially there were none, but I recently added Confuse (in v2.0.0) to allow a config file to do some of the heavy lifting that made aliases cumbersome.
-  - Works on Python 3.8 - 3.11.
+  - Works on Python 3.8 - 3.12.
 - Open notes files for specified week using the `code` command line for VS Code.
   - --thisWeek, --lastWeek and --nextWeek are supported.
 - Organises notes in a date based folder structure from your root notes folder, e.g. 2023/08
-  - The default folder is $HOME/Notes
+  - The default folder is $HOME/Notes.
+I prefer to keep them in Google Drive or DropBox so I can access from mobile, tablet or my spare laptop.
   - set the root notes folder using --notesFolder
 - Choose which editor to use with --editor
 - Specify a VS Code workspace to open along with the note file with --workspace
-  - This will override the --editor setting to `code`
+  - This will automatically override the --editor setting to `code`.
+I have my default workspace set up with:
+    - Zen mode
+    - Word wrap
 - Specify a template file relative to the root notes folder to use when a new file is created using --template.
 This also performs a simple replacement of the text HEADER_DATE with the date formatted as "%A %d %B %Y" to use in the document title.
 - Support for batch creation of files in advance.
 This is useful if you use a device where you can edit files, but can't easily create them.
 Use --batch 5 along with any of the --*Week options to create that week and the following 4 weeks too.
+- Config file allows base options to be set and reduce command line arguments needed.

 ## Future features